I could never quite get myself to watch ‘Forrest Gump’ but when I did; I had to write about it.

 There are many things that you would dislike about the movie once you have read the book.
 First, you realize why ‘Bubba’ is so overtly caricatured in celluloid…because the makers wanted to merge Bubba with Big Sam and Sue, the Orangutan.
 The portions set in Vietnam are kind of eccentric.
 But the book never tried to be funny or eccentric.
 Forrest genuinely faces trouble in the war-torn highlands of Vietnam.
-It is a personalized account of the experience in a distant foreign land with strong emotions and told with great honesty, you cannot question an ounce of overt depiction in the narrative.
+It is a personalized account of the experience in a distant foreign land with strong emotions and told with great honesty.
+You cannot question Forrest Gump’s state as an overt depiction in the narrative.

 Second, Jenny isn’t the character built by Winston Groom.
 It is as if the writers of the movie wanted to justify Jenny’s rebellious attitude towards life, she couldn’t just take off to be a singer in a music band or be part of protests on free will.
-So, childhood abuse is added to her character.
+So, childhood abuse had to be added to her character.

-Hmm…I really wish the section where Forrest lands amidst the natives in the forlorn New Guinea was part of the movie.
-I enjoyed reading this section so much, but then the makers would have needed to add Big Sam playing chess with Forrest in the settlement with native cannibals, plus the later part with Forrest playing in an international chess championship.
+Hmm…I really wish the section where Forrest Gump lands amidst the natives in the forlorn New Guinea could have been part of the movie.
+I enjoyed reading this section so much, but then the makers would have needed to add Big Sam playing chess with Forrest in the settlement with native cannibals.
+Plus the later part of Forrest playing in an international chess championship.
 From the moment Forrest is picked up by NASA for being an incredible mathematical genius and sent to space, it is like reading fantasy.
 It actually made me be on my toes to prepare myself to stumble upon a sentence reading then Forrest woke up in the mental asylum but refused to leave his delusions behind.